abisummers/abisummers.github.io/src/content/guide/free-activities.md

 ![richelieu library](./images/richelieu.jpeg)

+There's is also another BNF library, _BNF Mitterrand_ which sometimes hosts free exhibitions such as the the _[Â nous les stades](https://abisummers.com/articles/museums/bnf-a-nous-les-stades/)_ - an exhibition hosts related to women's sports and how it's evolved over time.
+Most of the exhibitions are in French, but I still think it's an interesting building to see.

 You've probably seen or heard about the Centre Pomipdou.
 It's a noteworthy building - some people love it, some people hate it, but everyone has an opinion on it (personally I really like it).
 You are able to access the library here free of charge.
 Personally, I think it's worth having a quick look inside, because it really is a unique building.
-It's going to be closing soon for some big renovations so it's worth checking out if it's open (it's closed every tuesday)
+It's going to be closing soon for some big renovations so it's worth checking out if it's open (it's closed every tuesday).
+The museum is also nice to visit but that's paid.

 <!-- ### Events